uspki/policies/certificate-policy.md

 The CA SHALL meet the technical requirements set forth in Section 2.2 - Publication of Information, Section 6.1.5 - Key Sizes, and Section 6.1.6 - Public Key Parameters Generation and Quality Checking.

-CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits of output from a CSPRNG.
+CAs SHALL generate non-sequential Certificate serial numbers greater than zero (0) containing at least 64 bits (minimum of 8 octets) of output from a CSPRNG, not to exceed 20 octets.

 ### 7.1.1 Version number(s)
-Certificates MUST be of type X.509 v3.
+Certificates SHALL be of type X.509 v3.

 ### 7.1.2 Certificate Content and Extensions; Application of RFC 5280
 This section specifies the additional requirements for Certificate content and extensions for Certificates generated after the Effective Date.

 #### 7.1.2.1 Root CA Certificate
-a. basicConstraints
+a. basicConstraints (required)
-This extension MUST appear as a critical extension.
-The cA field MUST be set true.
-The pathLenConstraint field MUST NOT be present.
+This extension SHALL appear as a critical extension.
+The cA field SHALL be set true.
+The pathLenConstraint field SHALL NOT be present.

-b. keyUsage
+b. keyUsage (required)
-This extension MUST be present and MUST be marked critical.
-Bit positions for keyCertSign and cRLSign MUST be set.
+This extension SHALL be present and MUST be marked critical.
+Bit positions for keyCertSign and cRLSign SHALL be set.
 If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.

 c. certificatePolicies
 This extension SHALL NOT be present.

 d. extendedKeyUsage
-This extension MUST NOT be present.
+This extension SHALL NOT be present.

 e.
-Subject Information / Subject Distinguished Name
+Subject Information / Subject Distinguished Name (required)

 See Section 7.1.4.3.1

 #### 7.1.2.2 Subordinate CA Certificate
-a. certificatePolicies
+a. certificatePolicies (required)

-    This extension MUST be present and SHOULD NOT be marked critical.
+    This extension SHALL be present and SHOULD NOT be marked critical.

     certificatePolicies:policyIdentifier (Required)

-b. cRLDistributionPoints
+b. cRLDistributionPoints (required)

-    This extension MUST be present and MUST NOT be marked critical.
-It MUST contain the HTTP URL of the CA's CRL service.
+    This extension SHALL be present and SHALL NOT be marked critical.
+It SHALL contain the HTTP URL of the CA's CRL service.
 The HTTP URL included must be publicly accessible on the Internet.

-c. authorityInformationAccess
+c. authorityInformationAccess (required)

-    This extension MUST be present.
-It MUST NOT be marked critical, and it MUST contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
-It MUST also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
+    This extension SHALL be present.
+It SHALL NOT be marked critical, and it SHALL contain the HTTP URL of the Issuing CA's OCSP responder (accessMethod = 1.3.6.1.5.5.7.48.1).
+It SHALL also contain the HTTP URL of the Issuing CA's certificate (accessMethod = 1.3.6.1.5.5.7.48.2).
 At least one instance of the Id-ad-caIssuers accessMethod (accessMethod = 1.3.6.1.5.5.7.48.2) must be publicly accessible on the Internet and the artifacts served shall be in a BER or DER encoded "certs-only" CMS message as specified in [RFC2797]

-d. basicConstraints
+d. basicConstraints (required)

-    This extension MUST be present and MUST be marked critical.
-The cA field MUST be set true.
-The pathLenConstraint field MUST NOT be present.
+    This extension SHALL be present and SHALL be marked critical.
+The cA field SHALL be set true.
+The pathLenConstraint field SHALL NOT be present.

-e. keyUsage
+e. keyUsage (required)

-    This extension MUST be present and MUST be marked critical.
+    This extension SHALL be present and SHALL be marked critical.
 Bit positions for keyCertSign and cRLSign MUST be set.
 If the Subordinate CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.

-f. nameConstraints
+f. nameConstraints (required)

-    This extension MUST be present.
+    This extension SHALL be present.
 This extension SHALL be marked critical.
 See section 7.1.5.

-g. extkeyUsage
+g. extkeyUsage (required)

-    This extension MUST be present.
+    This extension SHALL be present.
 This extension SHALL be marked non-critical.

     All Subordinate CA Certificates are to be Technically constrained in accordance with section 7.1.5.
 The value id-kp-serverAuth [RFC5280] MUST be present, and the id-kp-clientAuth [RFC5280] MAY be present.

-    Other values MAY be present.
+    Other values MAY be present consistent with use for server authentication, with approval by the FPKI PA.

 h.
-Subject Information / Subject Distinguished Name
+Subject Information / Subject Distinguished Name (required)

     See Section 7.1.4.3.1

 #### 7.1.2.3 Subscriber Certificate
-a. certificatePolicies
+a. certificatePolicies (required)

-    This extension MUST be present and SHOULD NOT be marked critical.
+    This extension SHALL be present and SHOULD NOT be marked critical.

     *   certificatePolicies:policyIdentifier (Required)